lvphj/epydemiology/README.md

 #### Description

-The function is used to query MySQL or SQL SERVER databases using an SQL query that is stored as a text file.
+The function is used to query MySQL or SQL SERVER databases using an SQL query that can be entered as a string or is stored as a text file.
 As the function runs, the user will be prompted to enter all other required parameters including server address, username and password details.
 A maximum of three attempts allowed to enter correct login information.
 The password is entered and remains securely obscured on-screen.

 #### Function parameters

+1. **phjQueryStr**

+   A string representing a SELECT...FROM query.
+   A query entered as a text file (below) is given preference over a query entered as a string.

-1. **phjQueryPathAndFilename**
+2. **phjQueryPathAndFilename**

    The full path and filename of the SQL text file containing the SQL query.
+   A query entered as a text file (below) is given preference over a query entered as a string.

 2. **phjPrintResults** (default = False)